News

 Marketing Intern

-Launched in 2020 under the name Xpérience 4.0, the podcast was born from a simple idea: to create a space for discussion to better understand the reality of industrial organizations undergoing transformation.
-At the time, Simon Lemire, Partner and Director of Business Development at Lakhos, launched the podcast as a content initiative aimed at demystifying the challenges of marketing, sales, customer service, and digital transformation.
-The goal was not to talk about technology for technology’s sake, but to help companies better grasp the human, strategic, and organizational dimensions behind the Industry 4.0 shift.
+Launched in 2020 under the name Xperience 4.0, the podcast was initially born from a simple desire: to create a space for discussion to better understand the reality of industrial organizations in transformation.
+At the time, Simon Lemire, partner and director of business development at Lakhos, launched the podcast as a content initiative aimed at popularizing the issues of marketing, sales, customer service and digital transformation.
+The objective was not to talk about technology for technology's sake, but to help businesses better understand the human, strategic and organizational components behind the 4.0 shift.

-With this new season, the podcast, now called Experience X.0, fully embraces its role as a strategic content marketing asset for Lakhos.
-It deliberately moves away from traditional technology project narratives to offer candid, practical conversations rooted in the reality of organizations that are experiencing, or about to experience, CRM and RevOps transformations.
+With this new season, the podcast now named, Experience X.0, is fully assuming its role as a strategic content marketing asset for Lakhos.
+The podcast deliberately moves away from the stories of classic technological projects to offer candid, concrete conversations rooted in the reality of organizations that are experiencing, or are about to experience, CRM and RevOps transformations.

-We talk about decisions, trade-offs, technology, leadership, and people.
+We are talking about decisions, compromises, technologies, leadership and people.

 A relaxed but deeply concrete podcast format

-The format remains deliberately simple and accessible: open discussions between Simon and Anthony, without a rigid script, based on their field experience with technological projects, CRM and RevOps.
+The format remains deliberately simple and accessible: open discussions between Simon and Anthony, without rigid scripts, based on their field experience with technological projects, CRM and RevOps.

 Each episode takes the form of an authentic conversation where the issues are addressed as they are presented in real life: